cloudfoundry-attic/cf-abacus/lib/utils/request/README.md

-request
+abacus-request
 ===

-Small wrapper around the popular Node [request](https://github.com/mikeal/request) module, with logging and Express-like URI templates.
+Wrapper around the popular [request](https://github.com/mikeal/request) module.

-Usage
----

-This module can be used pretty much as the original Node request module.
-On top of that it supports Express-like route templates in the URI parameter.
+Can be used pretty much like the original request module with added support for batching, caching, logging, and URI templates.